How to Prepare for a Car Accident Before It Happens

 Practical considerations

-• Storage: Most dashcams use a loop-recording system on a memory card, overwriting older footage automatically.
+• Storage: Most use loop-recording on memory cards — old footage gets overwritten automatically.

-• Insurance discounts: Some insurers offer discounts for drivers who use dashcams, though this varies by carrier.
+• Insurance discounts: Some carriers offer discounts for dashcam use, though it varies by insurer.

 • Installation: Basic models are plug-and-play.
-Hardwired models that support parking mode typically require professional installation.
+Hardwired models usually need a professional.

 A mini-story: what preparation actually looks like in practice